aznp17/Cybersecurity/README.md

 ### 3. 📑 ISO 27001

 Documentation of ISO 27001 control implementation within Microsoft Azure.
+* **Practice** Documentation on ISO 27001 and my practice mapping it to my current projects.

 ### 4. 📜 Famous Cybersecurity Reports & Case Studies

 To understand the current threat landscape, this folder contains analyses and summaries of famous cybersecurity breaches and industry reports.
 PUrpose is to study them, understand what happened, and what could be done to prevent the attack.